 Tl;dr: A direct to consumer landscape overview and an excel you can download.

 Dollar Shave Club.
 We all saw the video.
-In 4 years they got $240m in revenue (2016) and flipped to Unilever for $1bn.
+In 4 years this direct to consumer company got $240m in revenue (2016) and flipped to Unilever for $1bn.
 Seriously, joining the 3 comma club with razor blades?
 Yup.
 They aren’t the only company killing it though, in the fuddy duddy world of physical ecommerce, but in the direct to consumer model for FMCG, they’ve certainly made a name for themselves and banked.

 Just because this video is awesome